Spring 2021:

 February 15 - Lisa Ford, University of New South Wales, The King’s Peace: Law and Order in the British Empire

-March 1 - Sujit Sivaundaram, University of Cambrige, Waves Across the South: A New HIstory of Revolution and Empire
+March 1 - Sujit Sivaundaram, University of Cambridge, Waves Across the South: A New HIstory of Revolution and Empire

 March 29 - Natasha Wheatley, Princeton University, “Making a World of States”